SuperJunlw/AirlineSystem/README.md

-Implement a airline reservation system using prolog
+Implement a airline system using prolog